IBM/gdpr-fingerprint-pii/README.md

 When a customer requests that all his or her personal data be deleted, then an organisation needs to identify all the documents where the customer's personal data reside.
-This journey addresses the need to identify the personal data from the provided documents.
+This code pattern addresses the need to identify the personal data from the provided documents.
-Also, we will see how to assign a confidence score for the personal data that indicates the confidence level in identifying an individual uniquely as part of the journey.
+Also, we will see how to assign a confidence score for the personal data that indicates the confidence level in identifying an individual uniquely as part of the code pattern.

 Let us try to understand this with an example chat transcript as below<br />